13 || November || 2024

 Design opened doors for Olatomide

 Olatomide’s career path, on the other hand, is anything but ordinary.
 It all started with a spark of interest he got as a kid when he first saw an MTN flyer.
-That curiosity grew into an obsession with computers.
+That curiosity grew into an obsession with computers and consequently designing graphics.

-He entered tech as a self-taught web designer because he wanted to build his friend a website that sold pirated music like naijaloaded.com at the peak of its popularity in 2012.
-He soon scratched that idea.
-Design and sales, brand and communications, and fashion design were a few other adventures that Olatomide went on to try.
+He entered tech as a self-taught graphic designer because he wanted to help his friend who had a website that sold pirated music, like naijaloaded.com, to create visual designs to promote his website.
+Graphic Design and sales, brand and communications, fashion design, and sales and marketing were a few other adventures that Olatomide went on to try.

 After a brief stint learning how to design websites, he decided to focus on design.
 It took him a while to establish himself, but as soon as he did, he went from graphic design to marketing and communications in the space of seven years.

-He started designing in 2013, though things didn’t take off until three years later when he volunteered to be on the design team that hosted the GDG Lagos event in 2016.
-This, as he describes it, was the first time he designed professionally or worked on anything big.
+He started designing in 2013, though things didn’t take off until three years later when he volunteered to co-organise an event hosted by the GDG EKSU team in 2016.
+This, as he describes it, was the first time he collaborated and worked on any significant design projects.

-Olatomide landed his first major role after graduating in 2019, courtesy of an employer he met at GDG.
+Olatomide landed his first major role as a brand designer after graduating in 2019, courtesy of an employer he met at GDG EKSU.

-While building an agency on the side that provided design services to small businesses on the side, he noticed that businesses faced a unique problem: they didn’t know how to sell.
+He later founded an agency that provides design and branding services to small businesses (SMEs).
+However, he noticed that businesses faced a unique problem: they stuggled to generate consistent sales.

-“I was charging them ₦50,000 for design, they’d pay once, and never come back.
+“I would charge for my design service, they’d pay, give positive reviews, but never came back.
 I thought it was my price, but I soon discovered that these businesses were not making sales, so they were not coming back.
 This was when I switched to sales and eventually, the thought of marketing kicked in too.”

-This was 2021.
-He continued learning internet sales to expand his agency services to include copywriting and became a consultancy business.
-But he did not give transitioning to marketing any serious thought until 2023.
+This was 2020.
+He continued learning how to drive sales for small businesses to expand his agency services to include copywriting and became a consultancy business.
+But he did not give transitioning to marketing any serious thought until 2021.

 When he did, he landed a brand and communications analyst role.
 He also worked in social media and was heavily involved in marketing campaigns; one of them included an influencer campaign where his company hired former Big Brother Nigeria star Cross to become a brand ambassador.

-Yearning for more, Olatomide took that experience to Middleman, an e-commerce startup where he interned this year, and transitioned fully into marketing.
+Yearning for more, Olatomide took that experience to Midddleman, an e-commerce startup where he interned last year as a Growth Associate and later got a full-time role in marketing.
 Currently, he works in marketing and comms.

 Olatomide’s career mood is to grow and be known as the guy who delivers results.